mushorg/tanner/docs/source/config.rst

     :Host: The host at which PHPOX is running
     :Port: The port at which PHPOX is running
   * **REDIS**
+    # Configure redis if it's running on some different port or network.

     :host: The host address at which redis is running
     :port: The port at which which redis is running
     :poolsize: The poolsize of redis server
     :timeout: The duration of timeout for redis server
   * **EMULATORS**

     :root_dir: The root directory for emulators that need data storing such as SQLI and LFI.
 Data will be stored in this directory

     * **EMULATOR_ENABLED**
+      # Enable or disable emulators by setting value true or false respectively.
       :sqli: True if this emulator is enabled else False
       :rfi: True if this emulator is enabled else False
       :lfi: True if this emulator is enabled else False